-Where do investors, company boards, regulatory authorities and others go to secure independent, objective and neutral assessments and validations of the claims of their potential clients?
+Where do investors, company boards, regulatory authorities and others go to secure independent, objective and neutral assessments and validations of the claims of their potential clients, partners and investment targets?

-The purpose of ESG Validation is to provide the business, investment and policy communities with independent, consistent, and evidence-based strategic advice, as well as assessment of ESG performance, and validation of claims in the ESG profiles of companies.
+ESG Validation provides the business, investment and policy communities with independent, consistent, and evidence-based strategic advice, as well as assessment of ESG performance, and validation of claims in the ESG profiles of companies.

 What we do - A Few Examples

 - We assess the ESG performance of companies on behalf of investors or potential investors, company boards and leadership and regulatory authorities, validating claims against actual performance.

 - We support investors to develop their own ESG purpose and strategy, and offer advice on exclusion screening, ESG-positive investments, and impact investing.

 - We provide specialist support to in-house ESG due diligence and compliance teams.

-- We develop ESG toolkits based on the requirements of investors to strengthen delivery of their investment strategy.
+- We develop ESG toolkits based on the requirements of company boards, investors and others to strengthen delivery of their ESG-aligned aspirations and commitments.

 - We prepare individual ESG validation statements for portfolio packages and for investment managers to use with their investors.
 We do not offer investment advice.

 - We support government departments and regulators seeking to improve ESG accountability and transparency in business.

 - We publish thought leadership, white papers, and “lessons-learned” articles and stimulate and contribute towards public debate on ESG assessment and validation.

 Who we are